 Perhaps Kovacic’s greatest strength, however, is that he looks to play vertically as much as possible.
 When there is an opportunity to play forwards, he takes it, either through a fast, accurate pass to break the opposition’s midfield line (above) or via a dribble and a burst of pace.
 His dribbling ability means opponents often sit off him, reluctant as they are to get too close and risk him skipping past them and leaving another teammate exposed.

 When Kovacic moves into deeper positions to collect the ball and he isn’t pressured, because of an opponent’s fear of being dribbled past, he is adept at playing clipped balls over the opposition or into wide positions (below).
 He is also comfortable retaining and recycling possession, and moving the ball across midfield quickly to change the point of attack.
-He tends to stay in front of the opposition’s midfield and influences the game by moving the ball into attacking areas rather than receiving between the lines himself, but the consistency with which he looks to play progressive passes means he stands out from many other central midfielders.
+He favours staying in front of the opposition’s midfield and influences play by moving the ball into attacking areas rather than receiving between the lines, but the consistency with which he looks to play progressive passes means he stands out from many other central midfielders.

 Role at Chelsea

 Under both Sarri and Lampard, Kovacic consistently started on the left of the midfield three in a 4-3-3, though a sharing of duties – first with Ross Barkley and then Mason Mount – meant that his game time was limited under both managers.
-He has, however, along with Kanté and Jorginho, become one of the three first-choice central midfielders under Tuchel – Tuchel favouring a 3-4-2-1 means that there are only two starting central midfield positions to compete for.
+He has, however, along with Kanté, Jorginho and Saúl Ñíguez become one of the four first-choice central midfielders under Tuchel – Tuchel favouring a 3-4-2-1 means that there are only two starting central midfield positions to compete for.

-While Jorginho provides press resistance with his passing, Kovacic posts consistently high dribbling numbers, and helps Chelsea to play out from the back with a combination of impressive dribbling and daring, forward-thinking passes.
-He is extremely useful, in that sense, at both ends of the pitch – his ability to beat an opponent or eliminate defenders from play with positive, vertical passes are key in helping his team progress up the pitch quickly or break through an opposition’s block.
+While Jorginho provides press resistance with his passing, Kovacic posts consistently high dribbling numbers, and helps Chelsea to play out from defence with a combination of impressive dribbling and daring, forward-thinking passes.
+He is extremely useful, in that regard, at both ends of the pitch – his ability to beat an opponent or eliminate defenders from play with positive, vertical passes is key in helping his team progress up the pitch quickly or break through an opposition’s block.
 In the same way Mousa Dembélé did at Tottenham and David Silva did at Manchester City, Kovacic can give his team a potentially crucial numerical advantage in a central position by dribbling past an opponent (above).

 A technically gifted, tenacious and tactically astute box-to-box midfielder, Kovacic is reliable rather than spectacular, but he has nonetheless become a key member of Chelsea’s improving team.
 There is very good reason that three different Chelsea managers have valued him so highly.